Msida Saint-Joseph F.C.: Three-season running (2000–2003)

 During season 2000–01, Msida St. Joseph got promoted to the Second Division.
-The team completely dominated the season and in fact they took only 1 loss, which was against St. Georges.
+The team completely dominated the season and took only 1 loss, which was against St. Georges.
 Jean Pierre Mifsud Triganza, who was on loan from Floriana, ended the season as top scorer.
-It was a very successful season but little did they know that it would be the start of something very special for the club.

 The following season, Msida St. Joseph yet again won the title and the promotion to the First Division.
 It was a remarkable season where Msida got promoted without losing a game and getting a total of 54 points, scoring 47 and conceding just 12 from a total of 22 matches.
 For the second year running, on loan striker, Jean Pierre Mifsud Triganza won the top scorer award with a total of 24 goals.

 It was the season 2002–03, and Msida were in the first division.
 In a remarkable season, for the third season running, Msida won the division and the promotion.
 During this season, Msida's only foreign player, Daniel Nwoke won the top scorer award.